 NaturalOk, ok, we know that on your wedding day it's highly likely that you won't be bare faced.
 So we're talking your best you, rather than barely there, but creating that natural look takes a lot more products than you'd think!
 The best make up artists know exactly how to strike the balance between looking good in photographs and looking good in the flesh.
 And trust us, having worked on countless shoots over the years, it's a tricky thing to do!
 We know that lots of you opt to do your own make up for your big day and if this is something you'd like to do, we'd encourage you to have a make up lesson or try out lots of products at one of the department store make up counters.
 This is something our Brides recommend time and time again.
 But do give lots of consideration to hiring a professional make up artist - our lovely Lorna says 'having a professional MUA do my makeup on the morning of the wedding was pure luxury.
 I got to chat to all my ladies sipping champagne and by the end of it I felt amazing!
 As much as I like putting my own makeup on everyday, this was definitely a time I knew I wanted to be pampered.
 Plus it lasted ALL day.'

+Vintage VibesThere are SO many looks to cover with the term 'vintage' and you can embrace them whole heartedly, or just as a subtle nod to the time.
+A certain shade of lipstick, a cat flick eye, whether you opt for your hair to follow the era you're channeling too, all of these looks can be embraced for your wedding day without you looking like you're heading off to a fancy dress party.
+You're taking inspiration from a style icon, rather than playing dress up.
 It's important to remember that with bolder looks, you can ask your MUA to change things until you are completely happy!
 That's what the trial is for.
 I can honestly tell you that all of our List Make Up Artists want you to be completely happy and comfortable with your look.
 Go to your trial prepared to say 'more eyes' 'less eyes' 'more lips' 'less lips' etc. but try to be open minded too, they may have a fabulous product you've never tried that will really suit you.

+Smoky EyesThis is probably my favourite wedding day look, and it's definitely one that has been embraced more and more in recent years, as the traditional Bridal look becomes ever more stylish.
+And let's be honest, who doesn't suit a smoky eye?
 It's all about finding the right colour palette for you.
 And this is where your MUA will really be able to help you, as we all know that eye wear products are probably the hardest to wear for a long time, let alone all day!
 Good primers and finishing products are key.